pantheon-systems/documentation/source/docs/articles/sites/new-site-owner.md

 ---
 title: New Site Owner FAQs
-description: Learn how to do common billing and administrative tasks performed by a site owner.
+description: Learn about common billing and administrative tasks performed by a site owner.
 category:
     - developing